Find love or have a fling with the best LGBT dating apps for iPhone and Android

-Dating is complicated — no matter your race, gender, or sexual preference.
-Thankfully, the right dating app can help simplify the process, allowing you to make new friends, start a fling, or kickstart an endearing relationship that’s as romantic as anything in Woody Allen’s long-standing catalog (it can happen).
-And while you certainly can find a so-called “match” using an app like Tinder, there are scores of dating apps geared toward the gay and bisexual community, each of which flaunts its own set of features and quirks that make it unique.
-Below are a few of our recommendations, whether you’re looking for love in your local area or merely a night in with a dedicated gamer.
+Dating is complicated — no matter your race, gender, or sexual orientation.
+Thankfully, the right dating app can help simplify the process, allowing you to make new friends, start a fling, or kick start an endearing relationship that’s as romantic as anything in Woody Allen’s long-standing catalog (it can happen).
+In addition to the dating mainstays like Tinder and OkCupid, there are a growing number of LGBT dating apps that will help you find someone special.
+Here’s a list of our favorites.

+Looking for more?
+Check out our guide to the best dating apps to find something you want to use.

 OkCupid

-OkCupid is one of the best social networking dating apps for iPhone, iPad, and Android.
-Whether you’re looking to hook up or find serious romance, OkCupid, makes it easy to browse profiles of other gay, lesbian, and straight members nearby.
-You can send and receive messages, without needing to pay a dime.
-By downloading the app now, you could get hooked up as early as this weekend.
+OkCupid is one of the most well-known dating apps that works with both iOS and Android.
+Whether you’re looking for a date or a serious romance, OkCupid makes it easy to browse thousands of LGBTQ member’s profiles.
+OkCupid allows you to send and receive messages for free, though you’ll need to pay for A-List if you want more advanced search features.

 Download now for:

-Note: Update: Added Tinder and Chappy.
-Removed Jack’d, Romeo, Wapa, Surge, and Hornet.